risk-first/website/docs/risks/Coordination-Risk/Decision-Making.md

 Specifically this describes a process whereby a new group will form and then be required to work together.
 In the process, they will have many _disputes_.
 Ideally, the group will resolve these disputes internally and emerge as a team, with a common [Goal](/tags/Goal).

-Since [Coordination](/tags/Coordination-Risk) is about [Resource Allocation](Coordination-Risk#problems-of-coordination) the skills of staff can potentially be looked at as resources to allocate.
+Since [Coordination](/tags/Coordination-Risk) is about resource allocation, the skills of staff can potentially be looked at as resources to allocate.
 This means handling [Coordination Risk](/tags/Coordination-Risk) issues like:

  - People leaving, taking their [Internal Models](/tags/Internal-Model) and expertise with them ([Key Person Risk](/tags/Reliability-Risk)).
  - People requiring external training, to understand new tools and techniques ([Internal Model](/tags/Internal-Model-Risk)).